digabi/exam-engine/README.md

 $ yarn start packages/mexamples/exams/MexDocumentation/MexDocumentation.xml
 ```

-This starts `webpack-dev-server` that automatically updates the exam in Firefox when
+This starts `webpack-dev-server` that automatically updates the exam in Firefox while
 the XML file is being edited.

 # XML schema